 Treating Burn Injuries from Fireworks

-A. Using Neosporin or other topical ointment isn’t necessarily required in all situations.
-Sometimes, using it excessively can keep the wound moist and can delay the healing process to some degree.
+- Using Neosporin or other topical ointments isn’t necessarily required in all situations.
+Sometimes using it too much can keep the wound moist and can delay the healing process to some degree.
 If you initially cleaned the wound and can keep it clean and dry, you may not need an antibiotic ointment at all.

-A. As a general guideline, if the size of the wound is bigger than the palm of your hand it may need a second opinion or further evaluation.
-If the burn occurs around the eyes, nose, ears, toes, and fingers, regardless of size, it’s recommended that a practitioner evaluate you - as the wound may become problematic.
+- As a general guideline, if the size of the wound is bigger than the palm of your hand it may need a second opinion or further evaluation.
+If the burn occurs around the eyes, nose, ears, toes and fingers, regardless of size, it’s recommended that a physician evaluate you – as the wound may become problematic.
 Lastly, if you notice symptoms of the wound becoming infected (i.e. increased pain, fever, streaking redness, etc.) you should see a physician.

 3 Most Dangerous Fireworks